-e.
+d.
 South Valley Lateral Salinity Project

 The South Valley Lateral Salinity Project is located in Daggett County south of the town of Manila, Utah.
-It was selected in the 2012 FOA and was submitted by the Sheep Creek Irrigation Company.
-A cooperative agreement was executed in May 2013 for \$4,026,264.75.
+It was selected in the 2012 FOA and was submitted by the Sheep Creek

+Irrigation Company.
+A cooperative agreement was executed in May 2013 for \$4.0 million.
 The project will replace approximately 27,400 feet of earthen laterals with irrigation pipe resulting in an annual reduction of 3,373 tons of salt in the Colorado River at an anticipated cost of approximately \$55.57 per ton.
-Construction on the project will begin in the fall of 2014 and expected to be completed in the spring of 2016.
+Construction began in the fall of 2014 and is expected to be completed in the spring of 2016.

-4. Wyoming
+3. Wyoming